Once Upon a Time (TV series): Series overview

 In the first season, the Evil Queen interrupts the wedding of Snow White and Prince Charming to announce that she will cast a curse on everyone that will leave her with the only happy ending.
-As a result, the majority of the characters are transported to the town of Storybrooke, Maine, where most of them have been stripped of their original memories and identities as fairy tale characters.
+As a result, the majority of characters are transported to the town of Storybrooke, Maine, where most of them have been stripped of their memories and identities.
 On her 28th birthday, Emma Swan, the daughter of Snow White and Prince Charming, is brought to Storybrooke by her biological son Henry Mills in the hopes of breaking the curse cast by his adoptive mother, Regina Mills–the Evil Queen.

-In the second season, despite Emma having broken the curse, the characters are not returned to the fairytale world and must deal with their own dual identities.
-With the introduction of magic into Storybrooke by Rumplestiltskin, the fates of the two worlds become intertwined, and new threats emerge in the form of Killian Jones (Colin O'Donoghue), Regina's mother Cora (Barbara Hershey), and sinister operatives Greg Mendell (Ethan Embry) and Tamara (Sonequa Martin-Green) from the real world with an agenda to destroy magic.
+In the second season, despite Emma having broken the curse, the characters are not returned to the fairy tale world and must deal with their own dual identities.
+With the introduction of magic into Storybrooke by Rumplestiltskin, the fates of the two worlds become intertwined, and new threats emerge in the form of Killian Jones / Captain Hook (Colin O'Donoghue), Regina's mother Cora (Barbara Hershey), and sinister operatives Greg Mendell (Ethan Embry) and Tamara (Sonequa Martin-Green) from the real world with an agenda to destroy magic.

 In the third season, the main characters travel to Neverland to rescue Henry, who has been kidnapped by Peter Pan (Robbie Kay) as part of a plan to obtain the "Heart of the Truest Believer" from him.
 Their increasing power struggle with Pan continues in Storybrooke, which results in the reversal of the original curse.
 All the characters are returned to their original worlds, leaving Emma and Henry to escape to New York City.
-The characters are then mysteriously brought back to a recreated Storybrooke with their memories of the previous year removed, and the envious Zelena / Wicked Witch of the West (Rebecca Mader) from Oz appears with a plan to change the past, prompting Emma and Henry to return.
+The characters are brought back to a recreated Storybrooke with their memories of the previous year removed, and the envious Zelena, the Wicked Witch of the West (Rebecca Mader) from Oz, appears with a plan to change the past, prompting Emma and Henry to return.

 In the fourth season, Emma and Hook's time travel adventures lead to the accidental arrival of Elsa (Georgina Haig) from the Enchanted Forest of the past to present-day Storybrooke.
-As she searches for her younger sister Anna (Elizabeth Lail) with the aid of the town's residents, they encounter the Snow Queen (Elizabeth Mitchell).
+In the search for her younger sister Anna (Elizabeth Lail) with the aid of the town's residents, Elsa encounter her and Anna's aunt Ingrid, the Snow Queen (Elizabeth Mitchell).
 Meanwhile, Regina seeks the author of Henry's Once Upon a Time book so that she can have her happy ending.
 Later on, a banished Rumplestiltskin returns with the help of Cruella de Vil (Victoria Smurfit), Maleficent (Kristin Bauer van Straten), and Ursula (Merrin Dungey), carrying out his plans to rewrite the rules governing the fates of all heroes and villains.
 Henry and Emma race to restore reality and the truth before the twisted inversion becomes permanent.